wp-plugins/twitter-feed-ticker/readme.txt

 == Changelog ==
+= 1.3.2 =
-= 1.3.1 =
+Changed to use Twitter's Search API in light of v1 being retired = 1.3.1 =
 Sorry in my rush to release the last fix I made some mistakes this should take care of it = 1.3 =